Vverma-27/Vihaan-mail/README.md

   - Create a `.env.local` file and add the required environment variables.
   - Use the .env.example to see what all variables you have to use
+  - Set IS_LOCALHOST=true if you are running on localhost
   - Example:

     `NEXT_PUBLIC_API_URL=http://localhost:5000`